datascienceucsc/environments/README.md

 ## Use

-If reproducibility is a big concern, I recommend using instead Docker with our [docker images](https://github.com/datascienceucsc/dockerfiles) as a starting point.
+If reproducibility is a big concern, we recommend using instead Docker with our [docker images](https://github.com/datascienceucsc/dockerfiles) as a starting point.